averksuu/resume/projects/otitis-detection/README.md

 ---

+## 💡 Project Overview

+- **Problem:** Otitis media (acute or chronic middle ear infection) is a common condition, especially in children, requiring timely diagnosis.
+- **Data:** High-resolution otoscopic photographs labeled as “Otitis” or “Normal.”
+- **Approach:** Preprocess and augment images (rotations, flips, brightness/contrast), then train a CNN with four convolutional blocks on 128×128 RGB inputs.
+- **Performance:** Achieved **75%** test accuracy with fast training times and modest computational requirements.
+- **Impact:** Provides an automated screening tool to assist clinicians and support telemedicine applications.

 ## 📓 Experiment Log

 Detailed experiments, model training, comparison and best-model selection are documented in the “Experiment Log” notebook: